andypbrowne/andypbrowne/content/about/index.md

 </div>

-Andy is a Design Operations Program Manager in JPMorgan Chase & Co.’s Employee Experience department.
+Andy is a Design Operations Program Manager in JPMorgan Chase’s Employee Experience department.
 He does what he can to make a few hundred designers’ and researchers’ lives better.
-Over the past decade, he has worked for the firm’s Corporate and Investment Bank and the Corporate Line of Business in creative roles.
+Over the past decade, he has worked for the firm’s Corporate and Investment Bank and the Cybersecurity department in creative roles.
 He has a passion for Interaction Design, User Experience Research, and Web Development.

 A former US Army Captain, Andy served in the Infantry for seven years.
 He was assigned to a variety of positions, including platoon leader, civil military officer, operations officer, and liaison officer.
 Andy served in a one year-long assignment to Korea and two deployments to Iraq during Operation Iraqi Freedom.